Skip to contents

 • "speed_in": Speed in m/s

-The scale can be coloured with all options from viridis (default: "A") by specifying the scale_option.
-The scale can also be transformed with scale_trans for example using "log" or "sqrt".
-First and last point can be highlighted (highlight_first and highlight_last) or just a specific number of points from the beginning or end of the track can be selected (first_n or last_n).
+By specifying the scale_option, tracks can be coloured differently using viridis (defaults to "A").
+The scale can also be transformed with scale_trans, for example, using "log" or "sqrt".
+First and last point can be highlighted (highlight_first and highlight_last) or a specific number of positions from the beginning or end of the track (first_n or last_n).

 # path to csv with filtered data